The Infinity Mirror Test for Graph Models: Experiments

 The $\lambda$-distance is similar to Portrait divergence.
 It is defined as the Euclidean distance between the eigenvalues of two graphs.
 In the present work, we use the graph Laplacian $\mathcal{L} = D - A$ (\ie, the difference between the degree and adjacency matrices) instead of the adjacency matrix due to its desirable properties (\eg, lower co-spectrality between non-isomorphic graphs)~\citep{wilson2008study}.

-Results of Portrait divergence and $\lambda$-distance are plotted in Fig.~\ref{fig:deltacon}.
-Like in Fig.~\ref{fig:degree}, each mark represents the mean over 50 trials on each source graph and model over 10 iterations.
+Results of Portrait divergence and $\lambda$-distance are plotted as heatmaps in Fig.~\ref{fig:portrait}.
+Like in Fig.~\ref{fig:degree}, each block represents the mean over 50 trials on each source graph and model over the first 10 iterations.
 Again, confidence intervals are not plotted for clarity but do not exceed $\pm$0.021 in the worst case.
-Close examination of these results again shows that some models degenerate, and others remain consistent---depending on the source graph and model.
-Although these plots show that models degenerate, they do not show \textit{how} they change like in Fig.~\ref{fig:kronexample}.
+By design, the Infinity Mirror test looks to accumulate and compound the \textit{errors} and the biases in the generated graphs.
+This is confirmed in both Figs.~\ref{fig:degree} and \ref{fig:portrait} where the colors of the cells change from yellow to red.